-The following guides are designed for use in our Community Groups as an aid
+The following guides are designed for use in our Community Groups as an aid to growth in the Gospel and Community.

 (Please use any or all of the following guides to help you in your time together with others)